vkakerbeck/tbp.monty/docs/contributing/pull-requests.md

 ## Contributor License Agreement

 Before we can accept your contribution, you must sign the Contributor License Agreement (CLA).
-You can [sign the CLA now](TODO OSS) or wait until you submit your Pull Request.
+You can [view and sign the CLA now](https://na4.documents.adobe.com/public/esignWidget?wid=CBFCIBAA3AAABLblqZhA-C5ccSQcDGY-PiamH4HnZdj5p2I1oDc8FiBJ_23pReFeauFhfcIkC1XfzxC2qnBQ*) or wait until you submit your Pull Request.

 See the [Contributor License Agreement](pull-requests/contributor-license-agreement.md) page for more on the CLA.